ParsleyJ/cyborgram/README.md

 #### 3. Create a _Preamble_ channel (optional)

-You can select a _preamble_ channel.
+You can select a _Preamble_ channel.
 In the preamble you can write portions of JS code that will be executed each time you execute a command.
 Any declaration in the preamble (e.g., `function`s and `let`/`const`s) will be available in the scope of your commands.